mighdoll/wgsl-linker/README.md

 ### Known Limitations

-- fn/struct renaming currently uses text find and replace in the module, so avoid aliasing global names for now. e.g. don't have a `fn foo` and also a variable named `foo` in the same module.
-  In the future, replacing text replacement with a lightweight wgsl parser should fix this.
-(This is underway)

-- Importing the same function twice with different parameters doesn't work yet.

 - Static typechecking is possible with some effort (e.g. put declaration statements for typechecking inside a clause that's removed by #if - visible for typechecking but removed before compilation).
 But extending `wgsl-analyzer` to typecheck imports would be much better.

-- wgsl global variables are not yet linked.

-- wgsl alias statements are not yet used in linking.
+- wgsl global variables, aliases, and wgsl directives from outside the main module are not linked in to the final result.

 - non-ascii wgsl identifiers aren't yet supported.

 ### Future Work

-- Wrapping the linker into a command line tool to run the linker at build time rather than at runtime would be useful in some situations when the environment is static and code size is constrained.

 - It'd be fun to publish wgsl modules as esm modules aka glslify.

-- An internal mapping shows linker parsing errors in the original source locations even if the source has been rewritten by **#if #else #endif**.
+- The linker shows _linking errors_ in the original unlinked source locations even if the source has been rewritten by preprocessing.
-  Wgsl compilation compile errors from the browser could also be mapped to the original unliked source modules by passing a [Source Map](https://sourcemaps.info/spec.html) to WebGPU's `createShaderModule()`.
+  It would be nice to report WebGPU _shader compilation errors_ in the original unlinked sources as well by mapping WebGPU reported errors through the linker's internal source maps.